cliquesoft/pax/README.md

 	this script was able to pack quite a bit in!
 Here's a short list of some rather robust actions that can be performed:

-		o Can install files to storage/RAM or link to read-only package contents o Copying packages to another folder or (portable storage) device o Create a software package, optionally compiling in the process o Creates restore points allowing restoration of software packages o List package dependency tree
+		o Install or (read-only) link package contents to filesystem o Copying packages to another folder or (storage) device o Create a software package, with optionally compiling o Create restore points allowing for restoration o List package dependency tree
 		o Installation of version specific packages
 		o Unload installed packages
-		o Validate package data integrity and dependency tree o Can proxy the installation of software from an offline device to an online device
+		o Validate package data integrity and dependency tree o Can proxy installation from offline to online device